The Nest

 Once you have found the ideal apartment and submitted your application, you might be unsure about what happens next.
 Here’s a brief overview of the process the landlord will follow behind the scenes.

 First, they will review your credit report and rental history.
-If your credit score meets their criteria and you don’t have a history of disputes in landlord-tenant court, they will move on to the next steps of your application.
+If your credit score meets their criteria and you don’t have a history of disputes in landlord-tenant court, they will proceed to the next steps in your application.

 Typically, this involves verifying your employment status and income to ensure you meet the apartment’s approval requirements.

-Whether your landlord needs additional paperwork or clarification on something in your credit report, be ready to answer their calls, emails, or texts as quickly as possible.
+Whether your landlord requires additional paperwork or clarification on an item in your credit report, be prepared to respond to their requests promptly via phone, email, or text.
 This will demonstrate your responsibility and capability, ultimately expediting the approval of your rental application.

 The time it takes to get an apartment approved depends on how quickly you and the landlord complete the necessary steps.
-You can receive approval on the same day if you submit a completed application and all required documents.
+You can receive approval on the same day if you submit a completed application and all required documents are received.

-However, if there are any issues with your paperwork or the landlord uses a third party to process your application, it may take a few days.
+However, if there are any issues with your paperwork or the landlord uses a third-party processor, it may take a few days to resolve.

-Complete the rental application and submit all necessary documents promptly to avoid delays in your apartment application approval.
+Please complete the rental application and submit all necessary documents promptly to avoid delays in the approval of your apartment application.

 RSS Feed